barman - Backup and Recovery Manager for PostgreSQL

 --retry-times 0

-, if present in the configuration file.
-Works only for servers configured through rsync
+parallel_jobs, if present in the configuration file.
+Works only for servers configured through rsync/SSH.

-for WAL fetching during recovery.
-Default is based on recovery_options
+get-wal for WAL fetching during recovery.
+Default is based on recovery_options setting.

 Shows live information and status of any streaming client attached to the given server (or servers).
 Default behaviour can be changed through the following options: